vmware-tanzu/tanzu-dev-portal/content/guides/graalvm-with-spring/index.md

 The size of the `jar` file is 19M.

+#### You have just used the GraalVM JDK with JIT Compiling!

 #### AOT compiling

-Spring Initializr created a `native` profile when we added the `spring-native` dependency.
+Spring Initializr created a `native` profile when you added the `spring-native` dependency.

 #### Packaging

-In order to use AOT compilation, use the `native` profile.
+In order to use AOT compilation, you need to use the `native` profile.

 ```bash
 ./mvnw -Pnative clean package -DskipTests
 ```
+> The warnings can safely be ignored for this guide.

 You will see that this approach takes much longer.
 AOT compiling evaluates all the accessible branches of code.